eizedev/AirConnect-Synology/README.md

 # return  0
 ```

-Alternatively you can open an issue and include your network interface list and your local IP and i will extend the default network interfaces filter with your list.
+Alternatively you can open an [issue](https://github.com/eizedev/AirConnect-Synology/issues) and include your network interface list and your local IP and i will extend the default network interfaces filter with your list.

 ### Configuration

 If you would like to tweak the AirConnect configuration you can also use the AirConnect configuration file.
-> Before continuing please check [official readme](https://github.com/philippe44/AirConnect#config-file-parameters) for more information.
+> Before continuing please check the [official readme](https://github.com/philippe44/AirConnect#config-file-parameters) for more information.
 I'm not going to explain how it generally works here.

-By default the config file will **not** being used as long as the file is not created.
+By default the config file will **not** being used as long as the file is not created (And you are not running on debug log level).
 The file is **not** created by default.

-- Config File for airupnp
+- Config File location for airupnp
   - `/volume1/@appstore/AirConnect/config.xml`
-- Config File for aircast
+- Config File location for aircast
   - `/volume1/@appstore/AirConnect/config-cast.xml`

 You can create each of these files manually or a reference version can be generated using the `-i [config file name]` command line parameter.